Mike Hammer: Now who could that be?

 Spillane didn't much care for the film, as it actually deconstructed his macho, tough guy creation and differed from the original story by involving Cold War espionage and a nuclear MacGuffin.
 Originally unsuccessful upon its theatrical release, it is now considered one of the classic examples of Film Noir and was later cited as influential among directors of the French New Wave and also Quentin Tarantino when he made Pulp Fiction.

-A terrified young woman wearing only a trenchcoat is running down a highway at night.
+A terrified young woman named Christina Bailey (Cloris Leachman in her first credited screen role) wearing only a trenchcoat is running down a highway at night.
 She stops a car driven by private divorce detective Mike Hammer.
 He picks her up, from then on becoming embroiled in a plot involving murder, missing scientists and a mysterious box...

 - The Coroner: Mike tries to bribe one to get a key from him.
-When the coroner tries to more money from him Mike slams his fingers in his desk drawer until he gives it to him.
+When the coroner tries to get more money from him, Mike slams his fingers in a desk drawer until he gives it to him.

 - Damsel in Distress: Christina Bailey and later her roommate Lily Carver.
 Subverted in she is later revealed to be not the real Lily but Gabrielle, the mistress of the Big Bad.

-- Deconstruction: Director Aldrich and the screenwriter deconstructs the Hardboiled Detective character, depicting him as an amoral, vicious narcissist.
+- Deconstruction: Director Robert Aldrich and screenwriter A.I.
+Bezzerides deconstructed the Hardboiled Detective character here, depicting him as a vicious, amoral narcissist.